Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 where

 The function \(\theta(t)\) arises in an alternate expression for \(Z(t)\):

-The \(n=1\) term in \hyperref[x:men:RiemannSiegel]{({\xreffont\ref{x:men:RiemannSiegel}})} is the largest, and if \(t\) is small then that term has a strong influence on the overall sum.
+The \(n=1\) term in \hyperref[RiemannSiegel]{({\xreffont\ref{RiemannSiegel}})} is the largest, and if \(t\) is small then that term has a strong influence on the overall sum.
 The points where \(\cos(\theta(t)) = \pm 1\) are known as \terminology{Gram points}, numbered so that \(\theta(g_m) = m \pi\).
+Almost equivalently, Gram points are the locations where \(\zeta(\frac12 + it)\) is real but nonzero.
+(The ``almost'' is because \(0\) is not considered to be a Gram point, and it has not been proven (but certainly it is true) that the \(\zeta\)-function does not vanish at any Gram point.)

-Gram~\hyperlink{x:biblio:gram}{[{\xreffont 43}]} noted that the first several zeros of \(Z(t)\) lie between consecutive Gram points.
+Gram~\hyperlink{gram}{[{\xreffont 61}]} noted that the first several zeros of \(Z(t)\) interlace the Gram points.
 In other words, when \(t\) is small the other terms are insufficient to flip the sign of the first term at a Gram point.